 There are so many chemicals available to support plant growth in the 21st century that it is hard to find any crops without them.
 The only guarantee of natural plant origin is when the plants are sourced from crops with an organic certificate, confirming that no synthetic fertilisers, fungicides, herbicides or insecticides were used.
 Certification bodies regularly inspect crops and check plants for the presence of chemicals.
 Natural raw ingredients used in D’ALCHÉMY cosmetics are most often sourced from certified organic crops, where plants grow in natural soil enriched with natural fertilisers, and natural methods are applied to protect them against pests and diseases.
 But it is not only the origin of plants that matters.
 D’ALCHÉMY attaches great importance to the processes to which the plants are subjected.
 With innovative technologies and strict control over all parameters, plants need no chemicals, as perfect outcomes are mostly achieved through physical processes, such as pressing, filtration, distillation or drying.
 Those natural processes do not alter the valuable properties of plant ingredients, they enhance and condense them instead.

-D’ALCHÉMY does not use any ingredients acquired from dead or live animals, such as caviar, collagen or lanolin.
-Neither do we use any ingredients produced by animals, such as honey, milk or bee nectar.
+D’ALCHÉMY consciously does not use any ingredients that are obtained from dead or living animals, such as caviar, collagen or lanolin, even if their use is approved by ECOCERT, COSMOS.
 This means D’ALCHÉMY products are vegan-friendly.